NCPlyn/ProtogenHelmet-ESP32/ProtoESP-Controller/readme.md

   - If using different capacity than n16r8, change to proper sized board (line 2)
   - If your board has lower flash capacity than 8MB, change partition file (line 11)
 - Connect the ESP32S3 via COM USB connector and in the PIO tab open `esp32-s3`
-- Click on `Upload` and after successful operation expand `Platform` dropdown and click on `Upload filesystem image`
+- Click on `Upload` and wait for successful build and flash
+- Expand `Platform` dropdown and click on `Upload filesystem image` and wait for successful build and flash
 - If `configCRC.txt` doesn't get automaticaly generated (`Generated CRC` in the terminal) while building the filesystem, run "genCRC_manual.py" manually and then `Upload filesystem image` again
 - The ProtoESP should now be fully working and ready to configure if now errors are printed in the `Monitor`